awsdocs/amazon-sagemaker-developer-guide/doc_source/ll_how-it-works.md

 **Note**
 For best results, ensure your data is shuffled before training\.
 Training with unshuffled data may cause training to fail\.

-You can configure whether the linear learner algorithm normalizes the feature data and the labels using the `normalize_data` and `normalize_label`\) hyperparameters respectively\.
+You can configure whether the linear learner algorithm normalizes the feature data and the labels using the `normalize_data` and `normalize_label` hyperparameters, respectively\.
 Normalization is enabled by default for both features and labels for regression\.
 Only the features can be normalized for binary classification and this is the default behavior\.

 ## Step 2: Train<a name="step2-training"></a>